apostrophecms/seo/README.md

 **Problem:** Author appears but shows as "undefined" or null

 **Solutions:**
+1. Confirm the author field is configured as described in the [Author Information](#author-information).
-1. If using `_author` relationship, ensure user has `title` or `username`
+2. If using `_author` relationship, ensure user has `title` or `username`
-2. If using string field, ensure it's not an empty string
+3. If using string field, ensure it's not an empty string
-3. Check if user relationship is properly populated (use `.toObject()` in async context)
+4. Check if user relationship is properly populated (use `.toObject()` in async context)
-4. Enable debug mode to see which field is being used
+5. Enable debug mode to see which field is being used

 ---